 dcostenco/prism-coder-9b

-The dcostenco/prism-coder-9b is a 9 billion parameter QLoRA fine-tuned Qwen3.5-9B model, developed by dcostenco, specifically optimized for tool routing within the Prism Coder system.
-It features a 32768-token context length and utilizes a hybrid attention architecture combining linear and full attention layers for efficient pattern matching and precise reasoning.
-This model achieves 100% accuracy on the BFCL benchmark across three seeds, demonstrating high accuracy and zero hallucinations for tool-use tasks, and offers a 36% smaller footprint than its 14B predecessor.
+dcostenco/prism-coder-9b is a QLoRA fine-tuned Qwen3.5-9B model developed by dcostenco, specifically optimized for MCP (Multi-Component Program) tool routing within the Prism Coder system.
+This model features a hybrid attention architecture combining linear and full attention layers, enabling efficient pattern matching and precise reasoning.
+It achieves 100% accuracy across multiple categories on the BFCL benchmark, demonstrating high reliability and zero hallucinations for its specialized task.
+Designed as the default router in the Prism Coder fleet, it offers improved accuracy and a smaller footprint compared to its 14B predecessor.

 Loading preview...

-• Efficient Architecture: Leverages Qwen3.5-9B's hybrid attention, combining linear attention (Gated DeltaNet) for O(n) inference and pattern matching with standard full attention for precise retrieval and reasoning.
+- Hybrid Attention Architecture: Leverages Qwen3.5-9B's unique architecture, combining linear attention layers (Gated DeltaNet) for O(n) inference and pattern matching, with full attention layers for precise retrieval and reasoning.

 Ideal Use Cases